connor-boman/Math-Operations-Gravity-Exercise/README.md

 # Convert string to int
 # Get fps from user
 # Convert string to int
-# Get number of frames from user
+# Get Total number of frames from user
 # Convert string to int
 # Calculate time object is falling
 # Calculate distance in pixels objecthas fallen